finto-ai/payment-terms-challenge/README.md

 - **Discount terms:** Must include ALL of the following:
   - Discount percentage (e.g., 2.5%)
   - Discount days (e.g., 10)
-  - Discount due date (specific date for discount eligibility)
   - Discount amount (calculated in currency)
-  - Discount base amount (may differ from total when items are excluded)

 ### What We're Looking For

 - Clean, well-structured Zod schemas with appropriate nesting
 - Proper handling of nullable/optional fields
 - Clear field naming and types
-- Correct calculation of discount amounts based on line-item eligibility
 - Ability to handle edge cases where certain charges are excluded from discounts
-- Per-line-item discount eligibility tracking (`isDiscountEligible` field)
 - Structured payment terms (not just text) with ALL required fields (days, dates, amounts, percentages)
 - Code quality and TypeScript best practices